harsilspatel/StarWarsRogueGame/Design Rationale.md

 **Design choice**
 1. For extensibility purposes, the force will be a class of its own.
 2. A new action option will be displayed but only if the player is holding the lightsaber.
-3. Only lightsaber wielders will have the force action option.
-4. An if...else statement will be implemented to check the force level of whoever is attempting to use the force action.
+3. An if...else statement will be implemented to check the force level of whoever is attempting to use the force action.
-5. A new attack message will be displayed based on whether or not the user was able to attack with the lightsaber.
+4. A new attack message will be displayed based on whether or not the user was able to attack with the lightsaber.

 **Advantages**